mapbox/mapbox-events-ios/readme.md

 ### 💣 Debugging

-Usualy when running the Mobile Events SDK in the Emulator it does not send events or emit debug messages, you can enable these by setting properties on the `sharedManager`:
+Usually when running the Mobile Events SDK in the Emulator it does not send events or emit debug messages, you can enable these by setting properties on the `sharedManager`:

 ```objc